configu/docs/README.md

 │   ├── utils
 │   └── html.jsx — HTML template for all generated pages.
 Read more about it here — gatsbyjs.org/docs/custom-html
 ├── static
+│   ├── fonts
-│   └── fonts
+│   └── images
-├── gatsby-browser.js — Usage of the Gatsby browser APIs.
-Read more about it [here](gatsbyjs.org/docs/browser-apis) ├── gatsby-config.js — Main configuration file for a Gatsby site.
-Read more about it [here](gatsbyjs.org/docs/gatsby-config) ├── gatsby-node.js — Usage of the Gatsby Node APIs.
-[Read more about it here](gatsbyjs.org/docs/node-apis) └── gatsby-ssr.js — Usage of the Gatsby server-side rendering APIs.
-[Read more about it here](gatsbyjs.org/docs/ssr-apis)
+├── gatsby-browser.js — Usage of the Gatsby browser APIs
+├── gatsby-config.js — Main configuration file for a Gatsby site ├── gatsby-node.js — Usage of the Gatsby Node APIs
+└── gatsby-ssr.js — Usage of the Gatsby server-side rendering APIs
 ```

 ## Component Folder Structure